markdr-hue/HO/README.md

 ## About Me

-- Full-time single dad of 3 with a full-time job to match that
+- Full-time single dad of 3 with a full-time job to match that.
 - If you have mental problems try to seek help.
-Don't suffer in silence
+Don't suffer in silence.
-- Be yourself, don't let anyone decide what to do or think
+- Be yourself, don't let anyone decide what to do or think.
-- No need to idolize people or companies, most of them are clueless
+- No need to idolize 'succesful' people, politicians or companies, most of them are clueless.

 ---